biegomar/ZenonX/README.md

 # ZenonX
-Zenon X Nanoblast - a tribute to my favorite game genre of my youth
+Zenon X Nanoblast - a tribute to the favourite game genre from my youth